A Costco Membership Breakdown: Is the Costco Executive Membership Really Worth It?

 Costco membership prices and levels

-If you are planning on becoming a Costco member, you’ll have the choice to get the Gold Star Membership or the Executive Membership.
-Here’s a quick breakdown between the two options.
+If you are planning on becoming a Costco member, you’ll have two membership levels to choose from: Gold Star Executive Membership or Executive Membership.
+Here’s a quick breakdown of the two options in Canada.

 Gold Star Membership